Volvo V60 review

 Practicality, comfort and boot space

-Volvo traditionally put practicality above all else but with this latest model the stylish design has cut into the practicality a little.
-The boot is 430 litres, which is pretty disappointing - it's 60 litres less than the Audi A4 Avant and 123 litres less than the Hyundai i40 Tourer.
+Volvo traditionally puts utility and safety above all else but with this latest model the stylish design has cut into the practicality more than you might expect.
+The boot is 430 litres, which is pretty disappointing - it's 60 litres less than the Audi A4 Avant and 123 litres less than the roomy Hyundai i40 Tourer.

 Reliability and Safety

 Volvo has a reputation for building cars that are as sensible as they are safe, and the V60 has been in production long enough for any faults that did exist to have been resolved.
-This is backed up by our Driver Power 2014 satisfaction survey, which placed the pre-facelift V60 in 13th place out of 150 for build quality.
+This is backed up by our Driver Power 2015 customer satisfaction survey, which placed the pre-facelift V60 in 29th place out of 200 for build quality, and 60th for reliability – only the V40 did as well or better for Volvo, earning a 30th and 15th ranking in the same two categories.

 Another area where Volvo can’t be faulted is safety.
 The V60 comes loaded with passive and active systems, including a full set of airbags, side impact protection, anti-whiplash headrests and Volvo’s innovative City Safety low-speed collision prevention system.